-K. Contract Specified Reports and Due Dates
+J. Contract Specified Reports and Due Dates

 The HMO must meet timely submission deadlines for the reports required in this contract as well as additional reports or responses requested by the Department.
-Failure to meet specified submission deadlines without an approved extension could lead to corrective action, as described in Article XIV.D., at the discretion of the Department.
+Failure to meet specified submission deadlines without an approved extension could lead to action against the HMO as provided under Article XIV.D., at the discretion of the Department.